anartovich/streams-open-docs/content/en/docs/quickstart.md

 curl "${BASE_URL}/streams/subscribers/sse/api/v1/topics/${TOPIC_ID}"
 ```

-`base-url` depends on your deployment configuration. `topic-id` is the unique identifier of the topic automatically assigned on creation.
+* `base-url` depends on your deployment configuration.
+* `topic-id` is the unique identifier of the topic automatically assigned on creation.

-If the connection is successfully established, Streams will respond with a `200 OK` and send events through your first Event-Driven API!
+If the connection is successfully established, Streams responds with a `200 OK` and send events through your first event-driven API.

-## Review

-You have learned how to create a topic with Streams and automatically publish content thanks to Streams HTTP Poller publisher.
-You have also learned, as a consumer, how to subscribe to a topic thanks to Server-Sent Events.